 I will do anything to get a few hours of uninterrupted sleep or one 2 minute conversation with another adult.
 If I have to resort to bribing them with sugar or a movie, that’s what I will do.
 Last week I told both kids they could have cookies for breakfast if they stayed in their bedroom all night.
 It worked!

 Saliva is convenient and it works.
 On that note, I also said my kids would not be those disgusting ones with dried snot all over their faces.
 Reality: They always have snot.
 Everywhere.

 I loved my career, and I wanted to set an example of an independent woman for my kids and not only show them traditional gender roles.
 Well, working full time with kids was overwhelming for me.
 Like many other working moms, I felt like I was failing at home and failing at work.
 That stress wasn’t good for my mental health.
 I couldn’t quit my home life, so the only choice was to quit my job.
-Turns out that staying home full time isn’t for me either.
+Turns out that staying home full time isn’t for me (or our bank account) either.
 Now I’m on the hunt for a fulfilling part-time and/or flexible job.

 I hadn’t yet dealt with the hell that came from my child missing their afternoon nap.
 Turns out my daughter could usually handle skipping naps just fine.
 My son, on the other hand, was a disaster without his nap.

-Wedged in the seats of the backseat, you’ll find approximately 45 cheddar bunnies and a dozen dried blueberries.
+Wedged in the car seats, you’ll find approximately 45 cheddar bunnies and a dozen dried blueberries.

 …that I’m currently doing daily